vasioo/DevBoostWebsite/README.md

 <br>

 <br><br>
-P.s -> I am not a UX/UI designer nor a front-end developer.
+P.s -> I am not a UX/UI designer nor a front-end specialist.
 The main concept of the website is to show routing, working with databases and every possible back-end work.<br>
 <h3>~The website is still in development~</h3>